delta-io/delta/.github/ISSUE_TEMPLATE/bug-issue.md

 <!-- What did you expect to happen? -->

-#### Relevant Code/Logs:
+#### Further details

 <!--
-Code here to reproduce the problem.
-Include any logs or source code that would be helpful to diagnose the problem.
+Include any additional details that may be useful for diagnosing the problem here.
 If including tracebacks, please include the full traceback.
 Large logs and files should be attached.
 -->

 ### Willingness to contribute